 Beginning with the 2014-2015 award, the Fellowship will support students in MPSM and Psychology in alternate years.

 The Daniel Katz Dissertation Fellowship in Psychology and Survey Methodology is to support a Ph.D. candidate in Psychology or Survey Methodology, depending on the year, while they are writing their dissertation, which is a project at the intersection of survey methodology and psychology.
 Applicants must be candidates and must have completed all the requirements for a Ph.D. except the dissertation defense.
-The award provides a stipend of $25,000, usually over 12 months.
+The award provides funding to be used toward tuition.
 The recipient can elect to begin the award during the Spring/Summer or Fall term.
-The award does not prevent the recipient from holding simultaneous appointments as a GSRA or GSI.

 Please see the Fellowships & Awards Homepage for award amounts and application deadlines, updated at the beginning of each calendar year.
 The application for the Katz Dissertation Fellowship can be accessed here: http://apply.interfolio.com/83585.The application includes the following materials.